Can it get any more competitive?

 “Look to your left, look to your right–when you graduate, only one of you will be there” was what incoming freshmen used to hear at Georgia Tech.
 The numbers showed that was true.

-If everyone who was to be a photographer was required to have a college degree the speaker on that first day might say in this incoming freshman class of 100 only 10 of you will graduate.
+If everyone who was to be a photographer was required to have a college degree, the speaker on that first day might have said, “In this incoming first-year class of 100, only 10 of you will graduate.”

-As I look around at other photographers work, I am blown away at their talent.
-What is really scary is seeing new faces with so little experience that are talented as well.
+Looking at other photographers’ work, I am blown away by their talent.
+What is scary is seeing new faces with little experience who are also talented.

-This weekend I will be on the sidelines of two Chick-fil-A Kickoff games.
-On the sidelines of these games will be close to a hundred photographers.
-You can hear the clicks of many of those around you shooting as if they are all in sync with one another.
+I will be on the sidelines of two Chick-fil-A Kickoff games this weekend.
+Nearly a hundred photographers will also be there.
+You can hear the clicks of many around you, shooting as if they are all in sync.

-While you might say I am having a midlife crisis at the age of fifty, actually I have lived with this fear most of my career.
-After tonight’s game many of these photographers will pick up newspapers, magazines and surf the web for not just their photos, but to look at their competition.
+While you might say I am having a midlife crisis at fifty, I have lived with this fear for most of my career.
+After tonight’s game, many photographers will pick up newspapers and magazines and surf the web to look at their competition.

-We will all grade our work along the side of the other photographers.
-At a certain point in your career you start to see that most everyone has the “big play” of the game.
-This is when you realize it was certain amount of luck that some people were in the right place at the right time.
+We will all grade our work alongside the other photographers.
+At a certain point in your career, you start to see that almost everyone has the “big play” of the game.
+This is when you realize that it was a certain amount of luck that some people were in the right place at the right time.

 The funny thing is that some of my friends are always lucky.
-Over time I realized they were not lucky they just understood the game better than I did and knew how to position themselves to get the best angle on the play of the game.
+Over time, I realized they were not lucky; they understood the game better than I did and knew how to position themselves to get the best angle on the play.

-You can easily get very depressed in this profession.
-It is very difficult to rise above the competition.
-The day you arrive at the top is followed by the next day of another photographer finding something new and better to help make their photo stand out from the rest.
+You can quickly become depressed in this profession.
+It’s tough to rise above the competition.
+The day you arrive at the top is followed the next day by another photographer finding something new and better to help make their photo stand out from the rest.

-We desire something truly revolutionary, but that really never happens.
+We desire something genuinely revolutionary, but that never happens.

 Ecclesiastes 1:9

-Whatever seems to be new “has been already in the ages before us.”
+Whatever seems new “has been already in the ages before us.”
 So how do we handle this?

 I have two suggestions:

-Years ago my photographer friend Ken Touchton was talking about a story he was wanting to do.
-Another friend looked at him and said that has been done before, to which Ken said, but I haven’t done it.
+Years ago, my photographer friend Ken Touchton was talking about a story he wanted to tell.
+Ano, her friend, looked at him and said it had been done before, to which Ken said, “But I haven’t done it.”

 One of the best reasons to push forward is for yourself.
-You need to have these experiences and live life to its fullest.
-Tonight I will enjoy myself because I am trying to get the photos and do my very best.
+You need to have these experiences and live life to the fullest.
+I’ll enjoy myself tonight because I am trying to get the photos and do my best.

-After the game the world will most likely benefit from all the photographers on those sidelines.
-They will benefit also by the different sports writers, because each of them have a slightly different perspective and this is what the audience looks for.
+After the game, the world will most likely benefit from all the photographers on the sidelines.
+It will also benefit from the different sports writers because each has a slightly different perspective, which is what the audience looks for.

 here is the conclusion of the matter: